FomTarro/vts-heartrate/README.md

 ![Working Example](img/hotkey_trigger.png)

 ### Custom Tracking Parameters
-This plugin outputs <b>four custom tracking parameters</b> for use.
+This plugin outputs <b>fifteen custom tracking parameters</b> for use.
 They are as follows:

 * `VTS_Heartrate_Linear`: A value that scales from 0.0 to 1.0 as your heartrate moves across the expected range.
-* `VTS_Heartrate_Pulse`: A value that oscillates between 0.0 and 1.0 with a frequency exactly matching your heartrate.
+* `VTS_Heartrate_Pulse`: A value that bounces back and forth between 0.0 and 1.0 with a frequency exactly matching your heartrate.
-* `VTS_Heartrate_Breath`: A value that oscillates between 0.0 and 1.0 with a frequency slower than `VTS_Heartrate_Pulse`, suitable for controlling your model's `ParamBreath` output parameter.
+* `VTS_Heartrate_Breath`: A value that bounces back and forth between 0.0 and 1.0 with a frequency slower than `VTS_Heartrate_Pulse`, suitable for controlling your model's `ParamBreath` output parameter.

+The following parameters are primarily suited for controlling Live2D props, but you may also find them useful of your model:

 * `VTS_Heartrate_BPM`: A value that represents the actual current BPM from 0 to 255, rather than a normalized value from 0.0 to 1.0.
+* `VTS_Heartrate_BPM_Ones`: A value from 0 to 9 that represents the first digit of the current BPM.
+For example, with a heartrate of 95, this parameter would be 5.
+* `VTS_Heartrate_BPM_Tens`: A value from 0 to 9 that represents the second digit of the current BPM.
+For example, with a heartrate of 95, this parameter would be 9.
+* `VTS_Heartrate_BPM_Hundreds`: A value from 0 to 9 that represents the third digit of the current BPM.
+For example, with a heartrate of 95, this parameter would be 0.
+* `VTS_Heartrate_Repeat_1`: A value that scales linearly from 0.0 to 1.0 and resets back to 0.0 with every heartbeat.
+* `VTS_Heartrate_Repeat_5`: A value that scales linearly from 0.0 to 1.0 and resets back to 0.0 with every 5 heartbeats.
+* `VTS_Heartrate_Repeat_10`: A value that scales linearly from 0.0 to 1.0 and resets back to 0.0 with every 10 heartbeats.
+* `VTS_Heartrate_Repeat_20`: A value that scales linearly from 0.0 to 1.0 and resets back to 0.0 with every 20 heartbeats.
+* `VTS_Heartrate_Repeat_30`: A value that scales linearly from 0.0 to 1.0 and resets back to 0.0 with every 30 heartbeats.
+* `VTS_Heartrate_Repeat_60`: A value that scales linearly from 0.0 to 1.0 and resets back to 0.0 with every 60 heartbeats.
+* `VTS_Heartrate_Repeat_120`: A value that scales linearly from 0.0 to 1.0 and resets back to 0.0 with every 120 heartbeats.
+* `VTS_Heartrate_Repeat_Breath`: A value that scales linearly from 0.0 to 1.0 and resets back to 0.0 with every 120 heartbeats.

 For more information on how to integrate these tracking parameters into your model, please refer to the [Official VTube Studio documentation](https://github.com/DenchiSoft/VTubeStudio/wiki/Plugins#what-are-custom-parameters).